There aren’t any secrets when it comes to knowing how to make $100 per day from Adsense.

 How much traffic do you need to make $100 per day with Adsense?

-The answer is that it completely depends on your niche and quality of traffic.
+The answer is that it depends on your niche and quality of traffic.

 Some people will be able to make that amount with just 100k visitors per month while other people will need a million or more.

-On one of my sites that earns about $10/day I get 100k visitors, or around 3,000 daily views, and it’s nowhere near earning $100 but if it was in a higher-paying niche then I could definitely be making more money with that amount of traffic.
+On one of my sites that earns about $10/day I get 100k visitors, or around 3,000 daily views.
+It’s nowhere near earning $100 but if it was in a higher-paying niche then I could definitely be making more money with that amount of traffic.

 Making $100 Every Day with Adsense